espressif/vscode-esp-idf-extension/docs/WSL.md

-# Using this extension on Windows Subsystem for Linux (WSL)
+# Using this Extension on Windows Subsystem for Linux (WSL)

-Please review [Debugging using WSL](https://code.visualstudio.com/api/advanced-topics/remote-extensions#debugging-using-wsl) in Visual Studio Code documentation to learn how to access the WSL system from Visual Studio Code.
+Please review [Debugging Using WSL](https://code.visualstudio.com/api/advanced-topics/remote-extensions#debugging-using-wsl) in Visual Studio Code documentation to learn how to access the WSL system from Visual Studio Code.

 > **NOTE**: On WSL 1 serial ports are available so the behavior doesn't change from regular extension use.

 For WSL 2, there is no serial port access by default.
 The [usbipd-win](https://github.com/dorssel/usbipd-win/releases) is required to bind Windows serial ports to the WSL serial ports.

-## WSL 2 extension setup
+## WSL 2 Extension Setup

 In the WSL, Install ESP-IDF requirements for linux.